ortus-boxlang/boxlang-docs/getting-started/running-boxlang/README.md

 * \*.bxs -  A BoxLang script file
 * \*.bxm - A Boxlang markup template file

-If you are using the `bx-compat` module for CFML Support:
+If you are using the `bx-compat-cfml` module for CFML Support:

 * \*.cfs - A CFML script file
 * \*.cfm - A CFML markup template file